Neutrino Physics with an Opaque Detector: Results and Discussion

+Above 1.8~MeV $\bar\nu_e$'s can undergo an IBD interaction resulting in a prompt $e^+$ signal followed by a delayed $n$ capture as the observable.
+This is the primary channel to detect $\bar{\nu}_e$'s emitted by nuclear reactors~\cite{Qian_2019}, supernovae~\cite{Ref_SNNu}, and the earth~\cite{Ref_EarthNu}, as well as to search for these particles in decay-at-rest beams~\cite{osti_1419026,lsnd1996,karmen1999}.

-Up to now, current LSDs have two limitations with regards to identifying IBD events.
-First, single $e^+$ events are largely indistinguishable from $e^-$'s and $\gamma$'s with the same visible energy.
-Second, although the neutron coincidence is useful, neutron backgrounds tend to be copious.
-In particular, cosmogenic production of neutrons -- sometimes even preceded by $\beta^-$~decays -- can produce backgrounds to IBD events.
-In contrast, the unique signature of a $e^+$ event in a LiquidO detector, as shown in Fig.~\ref{Fig_1}, provides a new and powerful handle that could be used to reject both cosmogenic and accidental backgrounds.
-As shown in Fig.~\ref{Fig_2}, electrons or other particles giving point-like energy deposition are estimated to be misidentified as a $\gamma$ with probability of at most $10^{-2}$, which gives an upper limit on the probability of misidentifying them as a $e^+$.
-Thus, all cosmogenic backgrounds whose final states consist of $e^-$, $\alpha$ or recoil-$p$ can be reduced by a factor of at least a hundred in comparison to the latest LSDs~\cite{Ref_DCIV}.
-The accidental backgrounds involving a $\beta^-$ can be similarly rejected from the prompt $e^+$ signals.
-Any remaining accidental backgrounds dominated by $\gamma$'s can be reduced by both the event identification capability to discriminate between $e^+$ and $\gamma$'s and the spatial coincidence requirement that can be tightened by the more precise mm-scale vertex reconstruction.
-On top of those BG reductions, a decrease in the radioactivity present within the detector is possible through the elimination of the need for PMTs in the LiquidO approach.
-As an example, the overall signal to background ratio of the Double Chooz near detector~\cite{Ref_DCIV}, with an overburden of barely 30\,m of rock, would be reasonably expected to increase by two orders of magnitude, from about 20 to order 1000.
+In current LSDs, single $e^+$ events are largely indistinguishable from naturally occurring $e^-$'s and $\gamma$'s with the same visible energy.
+Neutron backgrounds, originating mainly from the nuclear interactions initiated by cosmic-ray muons, are largely unavoidable.
+Furthermore, a correlated, prompt and point-like energy deposition can precede the capture of some of these neutrons and mimic a $e^+$ in an LSD.
+The unique signature of a $e^+$ event in a LiquidO detector, as shown in Fig.~\ref{Fig_1}c, provides a powerful handle to reject some of these backgrounds.
+As shown in Fig.~\ref{Fig_2}c, $e^-$'s or other particles giving point-like energy deposition are estimated to be misidentified as a $\gamma$ with probability of at most $10^{-2}$, which gives a reasonable estimate on the probability of misidentifying them as a $e^+$.
+Thus, all backgrounds whose prompt-like signals consist of $e^-$, $\alpha$ or recoil-$p$ can be reduced by a factor of at least a hundred in comparison to the latest LSDs~\cite{Ref_DCIV}.
+This includes all correlated backgrounds of cosmogenic origin, which typically bear the largest impact on the background systematic uncertainty, as well as the accidental backgrounds involving a $\beta^-$.
+Any remaining accidental backgrounds dominated by $\gamma$'s can be reduced by the spatial coincidence requirement that can be tightened by exploiting the more precise mm-scale vertex reconstruction.
+On top of those BG reductions, a decrease in the radioactivity present within the detector is possible through the elimination of the need for PMTs.
+As a case in point, the overall signal to background ratio of the Double Chooz near detector~\cite{Ref_DCIV}, with an overburden of barely 30~m of rock, would be reasonably expected to increase from about 20 to substantially more than 250.